 The word’s meaning has since changed to represent something more intangible: the collective spirit of Filipino people working together towards a common goal.
 Today, Filipinos understand bayanihan as a cultural value centred around the idea of community cooperation and mutual support.

-Whether it’s building a house, helping a family in need, or supporting a local project, we could call that bayanihan.
-It could be why most Filipinos form such a steadfast community while working overseas—or virtually.
+It could be why most Filipinos form such a steadfast community while working virtually!

-Sure enough, our Filipino virtual assistants are never a solo act at Outsourcing Angel!
-They have a network where they ask each other for tips and advice about new digital tools, applying techniques, and other tricks to do their jobs even better.
+Our Filipino virtual assistants are never a solo act at Outsourcing Angel.
+We’ve given them a network where they ask each other tips and advice about digital tools, techniques, and other resources to do their jobs better.

-Outsourcing Angel has dedicated learning channels for Virtual Assistants to learn about AI tools and more.
+We have dedicated learning channels for Filipino VAs to learn about AI tools and more.

 Since 2013, we’ve donated 10% of our profits to initiatives such as clean water projects and solar panel installations in poorer communities in the Philippines.